SRI-CSL/PVS/src/Field/README.md

 ...
 %%%
 %%% This code requires the feature :extra-debug.
 To avoid this error at compile time,
-%%% use the conditional compilation directive #+extra-debug before (extra-debug-print ...)
+%%% use the conditional compilation directive #+extra-debug before (extra-debug-println ...)
-%%% and (extra-debug-println ...).
+%%% (extra-debug-print ...), and (extra-debug-break ...).
 %%%
 ```

-This behavior is intentional to discourage the presence of debug code in the code base.
-The error could be avoided by adding the compilation directive `#+extra-debug` before function calls to `(extra-debug-print ...)` and `(extra-debug-println ...)`, e.g.,
+This behavior is intentional to discourage the presence of debug code
+in the code base.
+The error could be avoided by adding the compilation
+directive `#+extra-debug` as indicated in the error message, e.g.,

 ```
  (let ((expr (extra-get-formula fnum))